michaeljscript/styling-react/README.md

 Performance test of some styling packages for react.

 You can read about the perofrmance issues of the styling libraries at http://@todo/.
-All tests on this page have been made on chrome (v 60)

 ## awailable scripts
 in the main directory you can run